phoenix125/ConanServerUtility_Phoenix125_Edition/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2019-01-25) v1.3
+- Fixed: A condition that causes continuous update loops.
+(It now deletes the appmanifest_443030.acf file when server update needed and forces validate)

+(2019-01-11) v1.2
+- Fixed: Error announcing mod updates to Discord

 (2019-01-10) v1.1
 - Added separate announcement options for mod updates and server updates.
 - Fixed: Server would restart with each update check, even if server was up-to-date.
-- Simplified the .ini file:Changed "MCRCON" wording to "In Game" for announcements and elimited the need to assign a directory for mcrcon.
+- Simplified the .ini file: Changed "MCRCON" wording to "In Game" for announcements and eliminated the need to assign a directory for mcrcon.

 (2019-01-09) v1.0 Initial Release
 This Phoenix125 Edition has two new features added to Dateranoth's original ConanServerUtility: